 D-Series attachments are available in over 100 model configurations for use with wheel loaders, excavators, backhoe-loaders and skid steers.
 They are designed to screen, crush, pulverize, aerate, blend, mix, separate, feed and load materials all in one stage.
 “The ALLU power adjustment valve promotes powerful startup and rotation, allowing the attachment to efficiently screen and crush wet or dry material from .6- to 6-in. fragment sizes,” says Allen.

-The bucket crushers are capable of crushing hard material (e.g., granite or rock) up to 10-in. minus and softer material (e.g., concrete) in sizes up to 15-in. minus.
+The larger models are capable of crushing hard material (e.g., granite or rock) up to 10-in. minus and softer material (e.g., concrete) up to 15-in. minus.
 Skid-steer models crush material from 8- to 10-in. minus.
 “The output can be adjusted so you can go anywhere from 1 to 5 in., and it takes about 10 minutes to adjust,” says Ravazzolo.
 “You simply regulate the opening of the jaws.”

-Screening/crushing buckets can separate out rebar from reinforced concrete by using a magnetic separator attached to the bucket or via the movements of the crusher itself.
+Some screening/crushing buckets can separate out rebar from reinforced concrete by using a magnetic separator attached to the attachment or via the movements of the crusher itself.
 “When you apply compression, all of the concrete will crumble away and will [separate] from the rebar...
 In our case, the passage is straight and open, so the rebar will go through to the other side without even bending,” says Ravazzolo.

 Cost-effective Attachment Alternative

 Productivity of screening/crushing buckets varies depending on the model, but is notably lower than most mobile crushers.
 For example, Ravazzolo notes that MB America’s BF 120.10 produces about 60 to 70 cu. yds. per hour, whereas a mobile crusher may produce 200 cu. yds. per hour.
 Yet, there are other factors that influence overall productivity on a project.